-Ohio's career-technical education programs use career field pathway end-of-course exams as a valid and reliable assessment of technical content.
+Ohio's Career-Technical Education programs use career field pathway end-of-course exams as a valid and reliable assessment of technical content.
 The statewide career-technical education testing system complements the local districts' systems for assessing student academic performance.
-In addition to measuring the technical skill attainment of students, the state testing system supports seamless transitions between secondary and postsecondary education by integrating the assessments into statewide articulated credit transfer agreements.
+In addition to measuring the technical skill attainment of students, the state testing system supports seamless transitions between secondary and postsecondary education by integrating the assessments into statewide articulated credit transfer agreements and offer every option from a Graduate Equivalency Degree to a Ph.D., ensuring all Ohioans have easy access to a high-quality, affordable higher education.
+Allocated state leadership funds will be used to conduct the following state leadership activities to drive and support continuous improvement of career-technical education in Ohio, including the identification and performance data and driving continuous improvement efforts.